 In the end, the Xperia 10 offers a good price-performance ratio (its only major weakness is the battery) and is a pleasant smartphone to use, especially for people who like to watch videos on their smartphone and enjoy the 21:9 aspect ratio of its screen.
 Without being a lightning bolt in terms of performance, the device will satisfy a good part of the users but those who are looking for more power will have to choose its big brother (Xperia 10 Plus).

-This article was amended on 21 March 2019.
-Since that day, this has been the final version of our test, but the comments written during the hands-on phase have not been deleted.
+This article was amended on 21 March 2019 with the final version of our review, but the comments written during the hands-on phase have not been deleted.